 Next Generation Data Protection & Cloud Backup — On-Demand Webinar

 The continued evolution of traditional on-premise applications to cloud-based applications has heralded in the next generation of data protection and backup.
-While the need to protect this SaaS data, in applications like Office 365, Google Apps and Salesforce, is as critical as the need to protect your on-premise data, many struggle to understand why and how to effectively keep SaaS data protected and recoverable when a data loss event occurs.
+While the need to protect this SaaS data, in applications like Office 365, Google Workspace and Salesforce, is as critical as the need to protect your on-premise data, many struggle to understand why and how to effectively keep SaaS data protected and recoverable when a data loss event occurs.

 In this session featuring Steven Hill, Senior Analyst at 451 Research, you’ll learn:

 - How your data protection plan needs to evolve as you move from on-prem to the cloud

 - How to combat a Ransomware attack and other devastating data loss events

 - How best-in-class organizations are protecting SaaS data with Spanning